 City of Bones (Mortal Instruments)

 When fifteen-year-old Clary Fray heads out to the Pandemonium Club in New York City, she hardly expects to witness a murder—much less a murder committed by three teenagers covered with strange tattoos and brandishing bizarre weapons.
-Then the body disappears into thin air.
-It’s hard to call the police when the murderers are invisible to everyone else and when there is nothing—not even a smear of blood—to show that a boy has died.
-Or was he a boy?
+And she’s more than a little startled when the body disappears into thin air.

 BUY THE BOOK